 If your broadband provider only has unlimited packages, it's not very likely to offer a usage monitoring tool since your usage doesn't affect your bill.
 That makes monitoring your usage a little more difficult.

 Your best bet is to install programs and apps on each of your devices to monitor how much data your individual gadgets use.
-For Windows PCs, there's GlassWire or Networx, and Windows 8 lets you track your bandwidth natively if you mark your Wi-Fi as a 'metered connection' under the Connection Settings.
+For Windows PCs, there's GlassWire or Networx, and Windows 8 and 10 let you track your bandwidth natively if you mark your Wi-Fi as a 'metered connection' under the Connection Settings.
 For Mac, there's SurplusMeter; and there are multiple data managing apps for smartphones and tablets.

 Let it all run for a while, then look at the data use for each device in your chosen time period and add it all up.